Unlocking Marine Potential: Advancing R&D Partnerships in Newfoundland and Labrador Workshop

 Kevin Wall, Project Engineer-in-Training, Angler Solutions Inc.

-Mark Williams, Senior Engineer, Chevron Corporation
+Mark Williams, Senior Engineer, Chevron

 -